opengeospatial/ogcapi-tiles/README.md

 ### OGC API - Tiles - Part 1: Core
 The definition of OGC API - Tiles - Part 1: Core is the immediate next step.
 The Standards Working Group (SWG) agreed on the structure shown below.

+1. Core - It specifies that tiles are retrievable according to a [tile matrix set](https://docs.opengeospatial.org/DRAFTS/17-083r3.html#tile-matrix-set-concept), using some template URL made up of a tile matrix, a tile row, and a tile column.
-1. TileSet - It specifies a tileset resource (a tileset in a single Tile Matrix Set), which is a resource that contains information on how to formulate a request to a tile.
-It also specifies how the get a tile by indicating the Tile Matrix and the row and column.
+2. TileSet - It specifies a tileset resource (tiles in a single Tile Matrix Set), including a templated URL to access individual tiles, a link to the definition of the TileMatrixSet as well as a URI for it if applicable, as well as additional [metadata](https://docs.opengeospatial.org/DRAFTS/17-083r3.html#tile-set-metadata).
-2. TileSets - It It specifies a tilesets resource describing multiple tile sets
+3. TileSets List - It specifies a tilesets resource describing multiple tile sets
-3. DatasetTileSets - OGC API Common - Part 1 (dataset, /map resource at the root): Defines how to get a tile resource from the dataset (or datasets) represented by the services. it will tell the path to get a tile resource.
+4. DatasetTileSets - OGC API Common - Part 1 (dataset, root of the api): Defines how to link to a list of tilesets of the dataset represented by an API.
-4. GeoDataResourceSelection - together with 3, geodata= query parameter: This is identical to the GeoDataResourceSelection conformance class of OGC API - Common and if done adequately.
+5. GeoDataResourceSelection - together with 4, `collections=` query parameter: This allows to select specific geospatial data resources to include within a dynamically generated tileset.
-5. GeoDataResourceMap - OGC API Common - Part 2 / OGC Feature - Part 1 (collection connection, /maps resource after {collectionID}): It will define how to specify the a link to a tile resource containing a representation of this geospatial data resource (path).
+6. GeoDataTileSets - OGC API Common - Part 2 / OGC Feature - Part 1 (collection connection): It will define how to link to a list of tilesets containing a representation of this geospatial data resource.

-6. TileMap - It will define how to specify the a link to a tile resource containing a representation of a map (path).
+How to link to tilesets of Maps, Coverages and potentially other geospatial resources, is defined in the respective specification by leveraging the _OGC API - Tiles_ building blocks.

 ### Extensions
 We foresee the following extensions (some of them can end into OGC standards and some might not)